ibexa/documentation-developer/docs/content_management/pages/create_custom_page_block.md

 [[= include_file('code_samples/page/custom_page_block/templates/themes/standard/blocks/event/config.html.twig') =]]
 ```

+This example template overrides the `embed` attribute widget to customize the Universal Discovery Widget (UDW).
+It adds itself to the `form_templates` and define a `block_configuration_attribute_embed_widget` block.
-This example template use the following Universal Discovery Widget (UDW) configuration so only an `event` typed content item can be selected:
+The following UDW configuration is used so only an `event` typed content item can be selected:

 ``` yaml
 [[= include_file('code_samples/page/custom_page_block/config/packages/page_blocks.yaml', 48, 57) =]]